visay/chef-repo/documentation/01-Installation/Index.rst

 Part I - Chef Server Installation
 ---------------------------------------

 Bellow is a straight walkthrough for Ubuntu based environment without much explanation to get things done.
-To get a more in depth insight of what is done, a more careful reading from the official Wiki `page <http://wiki.opscode .com/display/chef/Installing+Chef+Server+on+Debian+or+Ubuntu+using+Packages/>`_ is recommended.
+To get a more in depth insight of what is done, a more careful reading from the official Wiki page_ is recommended.

 Add the Opscode APT Repository